Justin Trattou

-Justin Trattou (born August 28, 1988) is a former American football defensive end.
-He played college football for the University of Florida.
+Justin Trattou (born August 28, 1988) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Florida Gators.
 He was signed by the New York Giants as an undrafted free agent in 2011.
 He later played with the Minnesota Vikings and Tampa Bay Buccaneers, retiring from the NFL in 2018.
 He was part of championship teams at all three levels of his career in football.

-Early years
+Early life

 Trattou was born in Maywood, New Jersey.
-He lived in Maywood, Hawthorne and Franklin Lakes, New Jersey and attended Don Bosco Preparatory High School in Ramsey, where he was named all-state during both his junior and senior years.
+He lived in Franklin Lakes, New Jersey and attended Don Bosco Preparatory High School in Ramsey, where he was named all-state during both his junior and senior years.
 He collected 65 tackles, eight sacks and an interception as a sophomore.
 He helped lead Don Bosco to the state final his junior year by recording 96 tackles and totaling 11 sacks.
 As a senior playing for the Don Bosco Ironmen high school football team, he tallied 82 tackles and 17 sacks, and helped lead Don Bosco to a perfect 12–0 record and its first state title since 2003.
 He was chosen as a U.S. Army All-American and was also honored at the High School Heisman ceremony.

-Regarded as a four-star recruit by Rivals.com, Trattou was rated No. 4 among New Jersey’s Top 30 prospects.
+Regarded as a four-star recruit by Rivals.com, Trattou was ranked fourth among New Jersey’s Top 30 prospects.
 He was rated fourth among defensive ends by Scout.com.
 He was also selected to be on the ESPN 150 list.
 He chose Florida over Notre Dame and committed on January 25, 2007.
 He also had scholarship offers from Ohio State, Boston College and Penn State, among others.